jecmui/coria/README.md

-# Daily Board
+# bullet

-A digital bulletin board for choosing what to focus on *today*.
-Drag, resize, and pin widgets — a today's-focus to-do list, freeform notes, a pomodoro timer — onto a felt-textured board.
-Full task backlog lives on a separate page; star what you want to see on today's board.
+Your very own digital bulletin board.
+Drag, resize, and pin various productivity widgets, including a 'Today' view for tasks, freeform notes, and a pomodoro timer, all onto a digital corkboard.

 ## Why this exists

 Most to-do apps show you everything, all the time.
 This app is built around a single idea: pick a small set of things to focus on today, and give them a physical, spatial home you arrange yourself — like sticky notes on a corkboard.
+It's focused on customizability to be something that you can truly enjoy using everyday.

 ## Stack